nodeshift/nodejs-reference-architecture/docs/development/npm-package-development.md

     * link to recommended testing libs
   * including files

-  * Dependecies
-    * looking at vetting deps for this one
-  * Dev Dependecies
   * Peer Dependecies
     * bad practice to include peer deps unless as a dev dep?
-  * See vetted deps for a guide on ...

 * ESM / CJS - What do we have familiarty with?
   * Not a guide on how to setup bundlers or dual esm/cjs